clevelanda1/HackerNews/README.md

 ```

 ## Exploring Ebay Car Sales
-Explore the Ebay Car Sales dataset and provide a complete cleaning of the data.
+Explore the Ebay Car Sales dataset and provide a complete cleansing of the data.

 ### Skills presented in this project:
 ```